 - Legal address for 1 year

-- Corporate documents transfer and regulatory compliance review
+- Corporate document transfer and regulatory compliance review

-- Assistance with ownership transfer and regulatory filings
+- Assistance with company ownership transfer and filings

 Eriks Fijalovs